UMassQIS/QNumericsSchool/curriculum.md

 **Katharine Hyatt**: Scientist at AWS quantum information science division and past member of the Flatiron institute

-**Roger Luo**: Scientific Software Developer at QuEra Computing, PhD from Perimeter Institute Quantum Intelligence Lab (PIQuL) and University of Waterloo, lead of the `Yao.jl` and related projects
+**Roger Luo**: Scientific Software Developer at QuEra Computing, PhD from Perimeter Institute Quantum Intelligence Lab (PIQuL) and University of Waterloo, lead of the `Yao.jl` and related projects.

-**Miles Stoudenmire**: Scientist at the Flatiron Institute, senior developer of the [`ITensor`](https://itensor.org) framework, the most widespread tensor networks software
+**Miles Stoudenmire** and **Karl Pierce**: Miles is a scientist at the Flatiron Institute, senior developer of the [`ITensor`](https://itensor.org) framework, the most widespread tensor networks software.

+**Aaron Trowbridge** and **Andy Goldschmidt**: Aaron is a staff research scientist with the Robotics Institute at Carnegie Mellon University, and Andy is a quantum computing postdoc in Computer Science at the University of Chicago.
+They are the developers of [Piccolo.jl](https://github.com/kestrelquantum), a modern trajectory optimization framework for quantum optimal control.

 **Nathan Shammah**: CTO of Unitary Fund, with Unitary Fund Members of Technical Staff **Misty Wahl**, **Nate Stemen**, and **Jordan Sullivan**.
 The Unitary Fund will run a workshop on error mitigation with Mitiq and related technologies during the summer school.